mesolitica/transformers-openai-api/README.md

 - `1500` is max length of encoder, https://huggingface.co/openai/whisper-large-v3/blob/main/config.json#L37
 - `446` is max length of decoder, https://huggingface.co/openai/whisper-large-v3/blob/main/config.json#L38

+**Starting is super slow because need to warmup the torch compile, after that should be fast**.

 #### Example OpenAI library

 ```python